“When adults with ADHD realize they're blessed and gifted, they're going to be unstoppable.”

 When he said this in a recent interview with ADDitudemag.com, Alexis Hernández, 40, was referring to the larger attention deficit hyperactivity disorder (ADD/ADHD) community, but it particularly rings true to his own experiences.

-As TV’s new face of adult ADD/ADHD, chef Hernández is competing against 11 other contestants for the chance to land his own cooking show in season six of The Next Food Network Star (the two-hour premiere episode airs June 6, 2010, at 9 p.m.
+As TV’s new face of famous people with ADHD, chef Hernández is competing against 11 other contestants for the chance to land his own cooking show in season six of The Next Food Network Star (the two-hour premiere episode airs June 6, 2010, at 9 p.m.
 ET/PT).
 These foodies will face off in challenges involving the likes of culinary luminaries Wolfgang Puck, Paula Deen, and Rachael Ray -- with celebrity gourmand Bobby Flay passing judgment.
 The last chef standing will land his or her own six-episode show after the competition's series finale (airs August 15, 2010, at 9 p.m.
 ET/PT).

 ADDitudemag.com: What media myths about ADD/ADHD do you hope to dispel by being on The Next Food Network Star?